Thr1v/PokemonTopTrumps/README.md

 Play a 5-round match by selecting stats to compare on your Pokémon card.
 At game’s end, your results are updated in the leaderboard and displayed.
 Enjoy the game and good luck!

+Please also see other versions for a different approach.
+Version 1 runs off "main.py"